SheCodesAustralia/multicoder-turtorial/content/Birds/10_CHECKPOINT.md

 {{% /notice %}}

-The next step that we are going to do involves a bit of teamwork.
-You and teammate working on the birds need to now head over to [Teamwork - Calculating Positions](../../teamwork/1_calculating_positions)
+{{% notice warning %}}

+The teammate working on the World will need to have completed moving through portals before you can start the next step.

+{{% /notice %}}